 The City's population has increased by almost 5% in the past ten years.
-This has increased demand for services and facilities within the City.
-With an expected increase in population across the Perth-Peel Region from 1.65million to 2.2million by 20317, demand for water resources is set to increase considerably.
-As water availability decreases and demand increases it is essential the City takes steps to use water resources in a responsible manner while maintaining the delivery of high quality services and facilities for the community.
+The growing population has increased demand for services and facilities within the City.
+With an expected increase in population across the Perth-Peel Region from 1.65 million to 2.2 million by 20317, demand for water resources is set to increase considerably.
+As water availability decreases and demand increases it is essential that the City takes steps to use water resources in a responsible manner while maintaining the delivery of high quality services and facilities for the community.
 To achieve this, the City aims to improve both water conservation and efficiency.

-Pressure - Reduced Water Availability
+Pressure - Reduced water availability

 The south-west of Western Australia has experienced a 15% reduction in rainfall since the mid-1970s.8 Reduced rainfall has resulted in a significant decrease in the annual stream flow into Perth dams.
-Between 1911 and 1974 average annual stream inflow into Perth's dams was 338 gigalitres (GL); between 2006 and 2012 it was only 65.8GL, representing an approximate 80% decrease.
+Between 1911 and 1974 average annual stream inflow into Perth's dams was 338 Gigalitres (GL); between 2006 and 2012 it was only 65.8GL, representing approximately an 80% decrease.